Wellspring Women’s Center is a haven – its dining room painted a rosy pink, peace-bringing paper cranes suspended from its ceiling.

 “For us it wasn’t a giveaway program,” she said.
 “It was to build self-esteem in women.
 In the beginning, we didn’t give away much of anything other than coffee, doughnuts and conversation.”

-Terri Tork, Wellspring’s current volunteer coordinator, was a volunteer before being hired by Wellspring.
+Terri Tork, Wellspring’s volunteer coordinator from 2014-2018, was a volunteer before she became a staffer at Wellspring.

 “The experience of volunteering was transformative,” she said.